kbousquet/etch-a-sketch/README.md

 * Learned the basics of CSS grid
 * Gained more experience using Flexbox
 * Deepened understanding of DOM manipulation
+* Learned about Event Delegation
-* More practice with using HTML, CSS, & JavaScript together.
+* More practice with using HTML, CSS, & JavaScript together

 Fonts provided by [Google Fonts](https://fonts.google.com/specimen/Klee+One).